Please check both this page and syllabus every week; they will keep being

 from it to my computer?

-A: It did happen once that our server was unavailable 2 days before the exam.
+A: It did happen once that the 'planets' server became unreachable 2 days before

-The networking problem was solved in the last minute but put a stress on
+the exam.
+The networking problem was solved in the last minute, but put a lot of

 Everything that was in the lectures and tutorials (and assignments) up to day 6 can be the subject of midterm exam, so study the notes up to and including L10 and days 1-6 of recordings, including tutorials.